SLUBioinformaticsInfrastructure/Nextflow_training_qc_pipeline/README.md

 - Multiqc to assemble the reports

 Goals for training:
-- Show a simple pipeline that reproduces a workflow the students have already worked on, just with individual files.
+- Show a simple pipeline that reproduces a workflow the students have already worked on.
 - Talk about reproducibility and automation.
 - Deepen their understanding of nextflow by letting them add their own process.
 - Talk about quality control and how to read the outputs of the used tools.